2025 Solar Incentives Guide for West Springfield, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
+When thinking about solar incentives, you probably think of federal incentives first.
 The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a specific percentage of the cost of your solar system.
+The ITC offers a tax credit for a specific percentage of your solar system's cost.

 State & Local Solar Incentives